microsoft/Olive/examples/phi3/README.md

 This script includes
 - Generate the Olive configuration file for the chosen HW target
+- Fine-tune model by lora or qlora method with dataset of `nampdn-ai/tiny-codes`.
 - Generate optimized model with Olive based on the configuration file for the chosen HW target
 - (optional) Inference the optimized model with ONNX Runtime Generate() API with non-web target